pdf-raku/Font-FreeType-raku/docs/Font/FreeType/Face.md

 However, this method does not affect face metrics, with the exception of the `kerning` method which returns scaled font metrics, unless mode `FT_KERNING_UNSCALED` is specified.

-  * [gluph object](https://pdf-raku.github.io/Font-FreeType-raku/Font/FreeType/Glyph) metrics will be scaled
+  * [glyph object](https://pdf-raku.github.io/Font-FreeType-raku/Font/FreeType/Glyph) metrics will be scaled

   * the `kerning()` method will, by default, return scaled values